Ethix (ETHIX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Ethix Historical Price

-According to the latest data gathered on Ethix live price page, the current price of Ethix is 0.140582USD.
-The circulating supply of Ethix(ETHIX) is 70.50M ETHIX , giving it a market capitalization of $9.91M.
+According to the latest data gathered on Ethix live price page, the current price of Ethix is 0.146694USD.
+The circulating supply of Ethix(ETHIX) is 70.50M ETHIX , giving it a market capitalization of $10.34M.

 The Ethix Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of ETHIX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.